-April 14, 2020, marks easily the strangest Milwaukee Day in all of our lives – a day for gathering as a city during a time when we can't gather, a celebration during a time when many can't celebrate.
-But while we're all stuck inside, there is still a way to explore and pay tribute to our great city: the movies.
+Today marks yet another strange Milwaukee Day – a day for gathering as a city during a time when the concept of gathering is still a question mark for many.
+But while we're still cautiously tip-toing toward normal, there's another way to explore and pay tribute to our great city: the movies.

 "The Blues Brothers"

-Chicago gets most of the shine from this '80s comedy classic about two brothers on a mission from God to save their childhood orphanage from foreclosure, battling seemingly the entire city in the process, but Milwaukee gets to play the perfect backdrop to one of the movie's more iconic moments: the freeway chase that ends up launching the Neo-Nazis off the then-incomplete 794 freeway spur to their much-deserved demise.
+Chicago gets most of the shine from this '80s comedy classic about two brothers on a mission from God to save their childhood orphanage from foreclosure, battling seemingly the entire city in the process.
+But Milwaukee gets to play the perfect backdrop to one of the movie's more iconic moments: the freeway chase that ends up launching the Neo-Nazis off the then-incomplete 794 freeway spur to their much-deserved demise.
 It's a bit part, but the Brew City backdrop – oh hi, the current U.S. Bank building – looks great, and the movie as a whole is a joyful, chaotic time.
-Plus, since we're all essentially stuck inside, what better way to get some air than this iconic airborne scene?
+Plus, while we're still mostly staying inside, what better way to get some air than this iconic airborne scene?

 "Give Me Liberty"

-Available to stream on: Milwaukee Film's Sofa Cinema
+Available to stream on: Prime Video and Mubi

-Available to stream on: FuboTV and Amazon with Showtime
+Available to stream on: FuboTV, Starz, DirecTV and Starz with Amazon

-Baseball may postponed for the time being, but you can at least watch one of the best baseball movies ever made – and we're not just saying that because they filmed right here at Milwaukee's own County Stadium and a few other locations around town.
+In case watching the Brewers beat up the Cubs wasn't satisfying enough, you can follow that up by watching one of the best baseball movies ever made – and we're not just saying that because they filmed right here at Milwaukee's own County Stadium and a few other locations around town.
 This '80s sports comedy has fun performances – mainly from, of course, Brewers icon Bob Uecker – timelessly funny and quotable jokes, and solidly tense action on the diamond.
 It's a sports movie so good, we'll even allow that they used Milwaukee's stadium to house a Cleveland sports team – unlike our next movie ...

 Sure, "Mr. 3000" isn't a great movie.
 The jokes are mild, the baseball action is middling and you can probably predict just about every character and plot beat after about five minutes.
 But you know what?
-I miss Miller Park, and I sure as hell miss watching people play baseball at Miller Park – and "Mr. 3000," filmed at the then-brand new stadium, is the closest thing we've got to that.
+I've missed American Family Field (then Miller Park), and I sure as hell missed watching people play baseball at American Family Field.
+And while the game's back in Brew City now, after a long time away, I demand more – and "Mr. 3000," filmed at the then-brand new stadium – offers me that.
 And while the movie is by no means a hall-of-famer, it stars one: the late, great comedian Bernie Mac, who can turn even the limpest punchlines into fastballs with his sharp, wildcard delivery.
-If you need a laugh, a little baseball action and a look back inside our home ballpark, "Mr. 3000" worth a swing.
+If you need a laugh, a little bonus baseball action and a step back inside our home ballpark, "Mr. 3000" worth a swing.

-Available to stream on: Amazon Prime and Vudu Free (with ads)
+Available to stream on: Amazon Prime, Vudu Free (with ads) and Tubi (with ads)

 This 2014 Milwaukee Film Festival closing night selection stars Sean Astin ("Rudy," "Lord of the Rings") and Chris Mulkey ("Captain Phillips") as two strangers trapped alone on a small boat miles upon miles in the middle of the unpredictable Lake Michigan waters.
 Talk about taking social distancing seriously.
 The independent film also took filming in Milwaukee seriously, thanks to screenwriter and co-producer Jeff Gendelman, who grew up on the shores of Lake Michigan and worked hard to bring the production back to his hometown.